Exempt Organizations e-File - Eligibility and Availability

 - Form 8868, Application for Extension of Time to File an Exempt Organization Return; and

-Certain tax-exempt organizations are required to electronically file as explained in these FAQs.
+Certain tax-exempt organizations are required to electronically file as explained in this FAQ.
 With a few exceptions, most tax-exempt organizations that file Forms 990, 990-EZ, 990-PF or 1120-POL can file electronically.
 Form 990-T, Exempt Organization Business Income Tax Return, is not yet available for electronic filing.

 IRS e-file is available to tax-exempt organizations that prepare and/or transmit their own returns and to those that rely upon a tax professional to prepare and/or transmit their returns.